Profile

 💡 Tips and Variations

-If you prefer a milder touch, simply reduce the chilli or swap it for sweet paprika.
-A few thin slices of lemon can also add a lovely fresh note to the dish.
+• If you prefer a milder kick, reduce the amount of chilli or swap it for sweet paprika, adding a few lemon slices for a fresh twist.

 📦 Storage